Automated Discovery of Test Oracles for Database Management Systems Using LLMs: Ackowledgements

 \section{Ackowledgements}

 We thank Jinsheng Ba and Manuel Rigger for their insightful feedback, Haoran Ding, Sicheng Pan, and Shuxian Wang for their support on SQL equivalence solvers, and the DBMS developers for confirming and fixing the reported bugs.
+This work is supported by NSF grants IIS-1955488, IIS-2027575, DOE awards DE-SC0016260, AC02-05CH11231, and DARPA Agreement No. HR00112590131.